-Neighborhood housing varies among expansive early 20th century single-family homes, half doubles, row houses and sturdy brick apartment buildings.
-Many homes overlook large landscaped yards or on some streets, the steep, shaded sloping terrain of Pinnacle Hill rises above them.
+Neighborhood housing varies from expansive early 20th century single-family homes, half doubles to row houses and sturdy brick apartment buildings.
+Many homes overlook large landscaped yards.
+On some streets, the steep, shaded sloping terrain of Pinnacle Hill rises above the homes.
 Pinnacle Hill’s 748-foot summit makes it the city’s highest point.
-Residents can walk to Cobbs Hill and a short car ride away Highland Park.
+Residents can walk to Cobbs Hill and Highland Park.

 Hundreds of years before houses filled the orderly streets of Upper Monroe, native people and European explorers traversed the area.
 A huge boulder at the base of Cobbs Hill marks the spot where the eighteenth century “Portage Trail” passed.
 This trail began at Irondequoit Bay and followed in the direction of what is today Highland Avenue and on to Red Creek in Genesee Valley Park.